josephluster99/simple-eks-standup/READ_ME.md

-Here we are deploying a VPC Infrastructure to AWS using Terraform and AWS CloudShell.
+rHere we are deploying a VPC Infrastructure to AWS using Terraform and AWS CloudShell.
 We will also be working inside of a custom docker image for almost the whole project in order to keep our local machine clean.
 (CloudShell for this instance.)